OctopusDeployLabs/SpaceCloner/README.md

 - As a user, I want to merge multiple Octopus Deploy instances into the same space on a new instance.
 That scenario, merging multiple disparate instances into one massive space, is not recommended.
 The chance of overwriting something meaningful is very high.
 Just like steering a car with your knees, while possible, it is not recommended.

 ## Unsupported
 The use cases for the space cloner is centered around repeated runs between two spaces.
-The spaces could be on the same instance.
-Or they could be on two self-hosted instances, or one self-hosted instance and one cloud instance.

 It wasn't intended to keep two instances fully in sync.
 It won't clone:
 - Users (the API cannot copy passwords as it doesn't have access to them)
 - User Roles
 - Server Settings (folders, JIRA, auth options, etc).
 Most of those have some sort or password associated with them, which is never returned in the API.